Home > Backup and Recovery Blog > Hyper V backup software tools. Best Hyper V backup solutions

 Loading...

 Generally speaking, the Hyper V user-base – not to mention the wider VM user-base – is extremely large.
-Correspondingly, there are a lot of different backup solutions for it that have unique features, services, and more.
-However, it may be quite a surprise for a lot of people that you can actually backup your Hyper V VMs natively if you’re using Windows Server 2012 or newer.
+Correspondingly, there are a lot of different backup solutions for Hyper V, and they each have unique features, services, and qualities.
+However, it may be quite a surprise for some that you can actually backup your Hyper V VMs natively if you’re using Windows Server 2012 or newer.
 Not only this, but it is a relatively simple process that requires little to no configuration.
-It is not ideal to use as a main VM backup source, but can be useful as an additional, dedicated option in certain situations.
+It is often not ideal to use as a main VM backup source, but can be useful as an additional, dedicated option in certain situations.

 Windows Server Backup

 This Hyper V backup solution itself is called Windows Server Backup and it can be installed as an additional feature from Server Manager.
 Both Windows Server Backup and other third party solutions are using snapshot technology to create these backups.
-A snapshot (or a checkpoint) is a state of the VM in a specific point in time, and it can store virtual disks state, RAM contents and VM-specific settings.
+A snapshot (or a checkpoint) is a state of the VM at a specific point in time, and it can store a virtual disk state, RAM contents and VM-specific settings.

-It is worth noting that the cloud backup is also possible with this tool, when configured properly.
+It is worth noting that Cloud backup is also possible with this tool, when configured properly.
 However, for the sake of showing the basics behind the process, we’ll focus more on the local VM backup process.

 The graphical interface of Windows Server Backup